-O’Brien Law Firm helps client win pay for thousands of hours of overtime
+O’Brien Law Firm helps client win well deserved pay for thousands of hours of overtime

 The 7 jurors from the Waco area, who paid fantastic attention throughout the trial, took only around 45 minutes to render their verdict: Debbie was not exempt from the overtime rules, she was due the money, and the company and her supervisor weren’t ignorant of the law — they had done this intentionally.
 After the jury left the courtroom, this deserving lady had tears in her eyes, now that the company had finally been held accountable.
 This was a great result for making sure that hardworking people get paid fairly and legally when they give up big pieces of their lives to help a company make big profits.

-The case is Civil Action No. 6:16-cv-00170, in the United States District Court for the Western District of Texas, Waco Division.
+The case was Civil Action No. 6:16-cv-00170, in the United States District Court for the Western District of Texas, Waco Division.
 Judge Robert Pitman was the presiding judge.